 Operating safely

 American aspires to be nothing less than the safest airline in the world — for our customers and our workforce.
-We were proud to transport over 199 million customers in 2022.
-To ensure that we operate every flight safely and protect our people, we insist on a culture where all team members believe they can personally drive our safety efforts.
+We were proud to transport approximately 211 million customers in 2023.
+To operate every flight safely and protect our people, we insist on a culture where all team members believe they can personally drive our safety efforts.
 We encourage them to ask questions and report safety hazards, concerns and incidents.

 Our Safety Management System

-The safety of our customers and team members is guided by our Safety Management System (SMS), an organization-wide approach to identifying and managing risk with the intended result of assuring the safety of our operations and team members.
+The safety of our customers and team members is guided by our Safety Management System (SMS), an organization-wide approach to identifying and managing risk.

 1